 - Provide low-energy entertainment.

-- Clean everything to kill germs.
+- Keep everything clean to stop the spread of germs.

 - Reduce physical contact to prevent getting sick.